Threshold of Primordial Black Hole Formation in Nonspherical Collapse: Numerical schemes

-For the simulation of the time evolution of the geometry, we use the 4th-order Runge-Kutta method with the BSSN~(Baumgarte-Shapiro-Shibata-Nakamura) formalism~\cite{Shibata:1995we,Baumgarte:1998te}.
-We use the same gauge condition as in Ref.~\cite{Yoo:2013yea}, and take 100 grid points for each side.
+For the simulation we use the 4th-order Runge-Kutta method with the BSSN~(Baumgarte-Shapiro-Shibata-Nakamura) formalism~\cite{Shibata:1995we,Baumgarte:1998te} with the same gauge condition as in Ref.~\cite{Yoo:2013yea} and a central scheme with MUSCL~(Mono Upstream-centered Scheme for Conservation Laws)~\cite{2000JCoPh.160..241K,Shibata:2005jv} method for the fluid dynamics.
 Since we are interested in a cosmological setting, the boundary condition cannot be asymptotically flat.
-If spherical symmetry is imposed, we may use the asymptotic FLRW condition~\cite{Shibata:1999zs} or just cut out the outer region causally connected to the outer boundary taking a sufficiently large initial region.
-However, the validity of the asymptotic FLRW condition is not clear in general, and the cutting out procedure is not available due to the limited computational resources.
+If spherical symmetry is imposed, we may use the asymptotic Friedmann-Lema\^itre-Robertson-Walker~(FLRW) condition~\cite{Shibata:1999zs} or just cut out the outer region causally connected to the outer boundary taking a sufficiently large initial region.
+However, the validity of the asymptotic FLRW condition is not clear in general, and the cutting-out procedure is not available due to the limited computational resources.
 Therefore we adopt the periodic boundary condition as is imposed in Refs.~\cite{Yoo:2013yea,Yoo:2018pda}.
-For the spatial coordinates, we use the scale-up coordinates introduced in Ref.~\cite{Yoo:2018pda} with the parameter $\eta=15$, where the ratio of the Cartesian coordinate lengths of the unit coordinate interval between at the boundary and origin is $1+2\eta$.
-As for the fluid dynamics, we use a central scheme with MUSCL~(Mono Upstream-centered Scheme for Conservation Laws)~\cite{2000JCoPh.160..241K,Shibata:2005jv} method.
-In the initial stage of the evolution, since the inhomogeneity is superhorizon-scale, the typical time scale should be given by $1/H$, where we define $H$ as $H=-K/3$ by using the value of the trace of the extrinsic curvature $K$ at the point $x=y=z=L$.
+In this setting, we need to simultaneously resolve the scales of the gravitational collapse and cosmological expansion.
+In order to overcome this difficulty, for the spatial coordinates, we use the scale-up coordinates introduced in Ref.~\cite{Yoo:2018pda} with the parameter $\eta=15$, where the ratio between the Cartesian coordinate lengths of the unit coordinate interval at the boundary and origin is $1+2\eta$.
+In the initial stage of the evolution, the typical time scale should be given by $1/|K|$ with $K$ being the trace of the extrinsic curvature at the point $x=y=z=L$.
 Thus we fix the time interval $\Delta t$ of the simulation by